It’s all about creating family-fun memories.

 Let kids fuel their imagination with this family-friendly experience and hands-on fun.
 A uniquely child-centered environment, the London Children’s Museum encourages curiosity and experiences that stimulate creative spirits and encourage innovative thinking.
 Featuring a Dinosaur gallery, an Arctic exhibit, a Science in your World area and more!
 Ages: 0-12.

 The Factory has truly packed in all things awesome into a 170,000 sq. ft space, located in the iconic Kellogg's factory.
-Experience a massive trampoline park, a 100+ arcade game centre, virtual reality, multiple escape rooms, an indoor kids’ playground and North America’s highest indoor ropes course.
+Experience a massive trampoline park, a 100+ arcade game centre, virtual reality, an indoor kids’ playground and North America’s highest indoor ropes course.
 They also offer delicious food options, a lounge area and comfortable parent zones to sit back and relax!
 Ages: Activity dependent.

 Family-Friendly Cultural Attractions